-As the Congressional Research Service recently noted, Congress has never regarded its role in Article V as purely ministerial.84 Analyst Thomas Neale has observed that Congress "has traditionally asserted broad and substantive authority over the full range of the Article V Convention's procedural and institutional aspects from start to finish."85 Congress repeatedly has introduced bills that purport to give it a substantial role in delegate selection, convention rules, and even setting or enforcing the convention agenda.86 All of these efforts are unconstitutional in view of the public understanding of the purpose of Article V discussed above, but they nevertheless pose a real and substantial political and litigation risk that Congress could assume control over any Article V convention.
+As the Congressional Research Service recently noted, Congress has never regarded its role in Article V as purely ministerial.
+Analyst Thomas Neale has observed that Congress "has traditionally asserted broad and substantive authority over the full movement: the erroneous view that Concontrols convention logistics in significant ways.93 range of the Article V Convention's procedural and institutional aspects from start to finish."91 Congress repeatedly has introduced bills that purport to give it a substantial role in delegate selection, convention rules, and even setting or enforcing the convention agenda.92 All of these efforts are unconstitutional in view of the public understanding of the purpose of Article V discussed above, but they nevertheless pose a real and substantial political and litigation risk that Congress could assume control over any Article V convention.